Oscar Nominees Luncheon 2017: Emma Stone, Natalie Portman, & More Best Dressed

 Michelle Williams, 36, brought a fun pop of color to the carpet when she opted to wear a cute little pale peach Louis Vuitton mini dress.
 The satin orange dress featured one shoulder and had black buttons and a thick black strap down the front with two pockets on either side of the flared mini skirt.
 She topped her look off with simple black ankle-strap sandals.

 Nicole Kidman, 49, looked as fabulous as ever in her Chanel Spring 2017 Couture collection ensemble.
 She looked so classy and sophisticated in the white metallic tweed dress with featured a blazer top, diamond button down the front, and a thick metallic silver belt around her petite waist.
-She added more sparkle to the look with metallic silver Jimmy Choo Truce sandals.
+She added more sparkle to the look with metallic silver Jimmy Choo Truce sandals and a vintage OMEGA watch from the brand’s historic museum.

 There were so many fabulous red carpet outfits to choose from and we can’t decide who was the best dressed!
 What do you guys think?
 VOTE.